dominicsayers/isemail/readme.txt

 http://www.dominicsayers.com/isemail
 BSD License (http://www.opensource.org/licenses/bsd-license.php)

+// revision 2.3: Fixed FWS bug suggested by John Kloor.
+Test #152 result corrected

+2.3	2010-09-13	John Kloor kindly pointed out that folding white space
+			in the local part was sometimes not raising a warning.
+			This should have been picked up by test #152 but the test was incorrectly marked as not expecting a warning.
+This is now fixed.
+I have also amended test
+			#223 (which was a duplicate) so that it reflects
+			John's suggested test.
+My thanks to him for his contribution.

 // revision 2.2: Much tidying and debugging of tests led by Daniel Marschall

 2.2	2010-09-10	26 tests were marked as being invalid addresses but were